CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 # Third-party packages

-CheriBSD on Morello ships with hybrid ABI, CheriABI and benchmark ABI  packages (compilations) of the CheriBSD ports collection, each targeting a different form of code generation and Application Binary Interface (ABI).
+CheriBSD on Morello ships with CheriABI, hybrid ABI and benchmark ABI packages (compilations) of the CheriBSD ports collection, each targeting a different form of code generation and Application Binary Interface (ABI).
 They have different levels of completeness, maturity, security, and support.